econia-labs/emojicoin-dot-fun/src/rust/README.md

 \list
 ```

-After exiting `psql`, to inspect processor WebSocket events:
+After exiting `psql`, to view WebSocket events published by the processor:

 ```sh
 websocat $PROCESSOR_WS_URL
 ```

-You can also inspect events from the broker service:
+To connect to the broker:

 ```sh
 websocat $BROKER_WS_URL
 ```

+To subscribe to all events:

 ```sh
 {}